ULL-ESIT-DSI-1819/dsi-1819/tema4-devops/dns.md

           addresses: [8.8.8.8, 8.8.4.4]
 ```

+## sudo netplan apply

 ```
 $ sudo netplan apply
 ```

-Netplan will generate the configuration files for the systemd-resolved service.
+Netplan will generate the configuration files for the `systemd-resolved` service.

+## systemd-resolve

 To verify that the new DNS resolvers are set, run the following command: